mqmilk/pokemon/README.md

  - Authentication and authorization

-## Starting the App
+## Development of the App
 All copyrights go to Pokemon and this is only for fun, not for commerial use.

-- npm install to install all dependencies
+- npm install
-- npm start to run
+- npm start
+- open [http://localhost:3000](http://localhost:3000) to view it in your browser.